hijuliacs/snappage/README.md

 </div>
 <br>

-<h2 align="center">Informações</h2>
+<h2 align="center">Info</h2>
-<p align="center">Codei esta página a partir de um desafio proposto pelo site Frontend Mentor e como um teste para uma oportunidade de emprego.
-Utilizei somente HTML e CSS e terminei tudo em 2 dias.</p>
+<p align="center">I coded this page from a challenge proposed by Frontend Mentor website and as a test for a job opportunity.
+I used only HTML and CSS and finished everything in 2 days.</p>
 <br>

 <div align="center">